 Figure 1.
-Map of the major Upper Palaeolithic sites with ceramic technologies across Europe and North Africa.
+Map of the major Upper Palaeolithic sites with unfired clay and fired ceramic technologies across Europe and North Africa.

 3. Case Study I: Pavlovian Ceramics

 3.1 Pavlovian Art and Archaeology

 The aesthetic character of Pavlovian art, including Pavlovian ceramics, has been well-researched and widely-discussed in publications over the past century (see recent contributions from Verpoorte 2001, Bougard 2010, Farbstein 2010, 2011).
 We highlight here the unique social and environment context supporting the production of the ceramic artefacts, which number more than 10,000 pieces across the sites in the Pavlov Hills (southern Moravia), with a particular concentration of finds at Dolní Věstonice I (hereafter DV I) and Pavlov I. These large archaeological sites are thought to be have been locations of repeated, intensive occupation in the landscape, where hunter-gatherers congregated on a seasonal or annual basis (Svoboda, Ložek and Vlček 1996).
 The repeated occupation of these sites is evidenced in numerous ways, one of which is the structured, multi-layer hearths found at the large sites of DV I, DV II, and Pavlov I, which demonstrate that people returned to these places in the landscape over the course of several millennia.
 These same hearths that demonstrate the punctuated and repeated occupation of this hillside are also where tens of thousands of ceramic artefacts and figurines were found.
 Conkey’s (1980) seminal research on the aggregation site of Altamira proposed that at places in the landscape where nomadic populations periodically gathered together, this population influx encouraged a spike in creativity and innovative behaviour.
 Following her hypotheses, we suggest that the large Pavlovian sites might have been similar aggregation sites that fostered exceptional creativity and innovation; these innovations included the production of the first ceramic artefacts and the appropriation of this material to make portable art.